aposimz/nekot_radio_off/README.md

 # nekot_radio_off

-A script to automatically turn off the vehicle radio when entering a vehicle and turn it off again after 10 seconds.
+A script to automatically turn off the vehicle radio when entering a vehicle.

-乗車1秒後と10秒後に自動でラジオ局をオフに設定
+You can manually turn off the car radio station using a command.
-乗車中にラジオ局の変更可能
+Note: These commands must be used while in a vehicle.
 /offradio
-    Turn off the radio station using a command.　ラジオ局をオフに設定。ラジオ局の変更可能。
+    Turn off the radio station using a command.
 /noradio
-    Disable the radio using a command.　ラジオを無効化（ガレージに一度しまうと有効に戻ります）
+    Disable the radio using a command.

 # nekot_radio_offc